virtual-vehicle/pointcloudset/README.rst

 * High level processing based on dask, pandas, open3D and pyntcloud
 * Docker image is available
 * Optimised - but not limited to - automotive lidar
 * Directly read ROS bagfiles and many pointcloud file formats
-* A commandline tool to convert ROS bagfiles
+* A command line tool to convert ROS bagfiles

 Use case examples